-This year we had pupils heading off to work in a wide range of interesting places from schools and libraries to film sets and engineering firms.
+In recent years we had pupils heading off to work in a wide range of interesting places from schools and libraries to film sets and engineering firms.
 Work experience is an incredibly valuable part of the KS4 curriculum as it gives our young people the opportunity to find out more about the world of work and teaches them valuable skills such as communication, teamwork, timekeeping and organisation.

 Could you help inspire the next generation?

 If you have skills or expertise which you could share with our students please contact us.
 We are always looking for volunteers to speak in assemblies, deliver small group talks, speak at careers fairs or run practice interview sessions.

 We have an Independent Careers Adviser available in school, who works closely with students in Years 11, 12 and 13, and who can also advise pupils in other year groups.

 Appointments are offered to students during school hours on Mondays and Tuesdays or she runs a drop in session between 3 and 4pm on Mondays and Tuesdays where students who have any queries can call in without an appointment.